andrejleal/fcm/README.md

 # Summary
 The FCM repository provides an application for component configuration management.
-It has been develop for a company that has many applications using the same toggle component with toggle properties store in a properties file.
-This service will allow the management of those configurations allowing to change configurations without restarting the services that depends on it.
+It has been develop for a company that has many applications using the same toggle component with toggle properties stored in a properties file.
+This service will allow the management of those configurations without restarting the dependent services.

 Check some docs in folder [**/docs**](/docs).